kent-rasmussen/azt/HELP_PREREQUISITES.md

       - We really should have part of speech confirmed here, though there isn't a great way to do that yet, except check each word one at a time.
 If you don't have good tests for your major grammatical categories (noun and verb), this can probably wait, without causing too much damage.
   - Take a look at the (practical prerequisites)[USAGE.md#practical-prerequisites] for your database, and see that yours has what it needs.
     - If you followed `you don't already have a database` above, you should be OK.
+- Follow the instructions (here)[SIMPLEINSTALL.md] to install A→Z+T. Please work all the way down this page, and do everything on it.
+Don't stop unless you really can't continue.
+If you get stuck, please Email me with specific questions or problems.
 - Develop draft tone frames (see (Tone Frame Design)[USAGE.md#tone-frame-design]) with one speaker, and test that they are helpful.
 This may take several hours, or longer.
 If you don't already understand what this entails, you will need help from a linguist.
 - Define those tone frames in A→Z+T, as (here)[USAGE.md#tone-frames].
 - Test your tone frames (again with one speaker), that they are working correctly.
 To do this, you will need to do some sorting in A→Z+T, and confirm that word-frame combinations look OK, and that most words work in each of the frames.
 If a frame has many words that don't work in it, you should probably replace it.